mikeamoh/agent-scripts/README.md

 # agent-scripts
-this scripts is to store in a bash shell
+this scripts is to store in a bash shell.